typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 #### Conjunctions

-By default, a collection of patterns in a `match` clause, divided by semicolons, constructs a conjunction of patterns.
+By default, a collection of statements in a `match` clause, divided by semicolons, constructs a conjunction of statements.

 <!-- test-ignore -->
 ```typeql